zdravkov/kendo-docs/api/mobile/backbutton.md

 ---
-nav_title: kendo.mobile.ui.BackButton
+title: kendo.mobile.ui.BackButton
-title: Configuration, methods and events of Kendo UI Mobile BackButton
+page_title: Configuration, methods and events of Kendo UI Mobile BackButton
 description: Examples how to initialize Kendo UI mobile BackButton based on role data attribute and using jQuery plugin syntax.
 ---